MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/upgrade-storage-spaces-direct-to-windows-server-2019.md

     Set-ClusterParameter  SkipMigrationDestinationCheck -Value 0
     ```

 9. Verify that the upgraded cluster works as expected.
-Roles should fail over correctly and, if VM live migration is used on the cluster, VMs should successfully live-migrate.
+Roles should fail over correctly.
+If VM live migration is used on the cluster, VMs should successfully live-migrate.

 10. Validate the cluster by running cluster validation and examining the cluster validation report.
 In an elevated PowerShell session, run the following command: